-The Office of Clinical Studies (OCS) within the Delaware Center for Teacher Education secures field placements for University of Delaware teacher candidates and supports faculty, staff, clinical educators, and school administrators who work with teacher candidates in the field.
+The Office of Clinical Studies (OCS) within the Center for Excellence & Equity in Teacher Preparation secures field placements for University of Delaware teacher candidates and supports faculty, staff, clinical educators, and school administrators who work with teacher candidates in the field.
 Through all of our interactions, we emphasize our mutual goal of preparing the next generation of teachers while enhancing the experience of the children and youth served in the sites within which we work.
 Click here for more information.

-ATTENTION: The Office of Clinical Studies has acquired dates and times for students to get fingerprinted at Troop 2 during the week of May 2nd.
+ATTENTION: The Office of Clinical Studies has acquired December 6th for students to get fingerprinted at Troop 2.
 You can register at Appointment Registration.